apelegri/wechat-mini-program-wiki/README.md

 #### Import a template

-Import the template that you have defined in a specific file to another file in the purpose of reusing it.
+To declare a template already defined in a new file you first have to import the template.

 **`Code snippet "define a template in a specific file" exemple`**